cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 }
 ```

-With this information, the transaction Alice sends is:
+With this information, Alice sends the following transaction:

 ```typescript
 const result = await signingClient.signAndBroadcast(